photo: Oz Go

 Provided fair wages and elephant care education for elephant caretakers

-Between our social business and donations we have been able to raise about ½ our target amount, which means we are currently able to rent the elephants for half of the day, during which they have ample time for resting, take plenty of baths in the river to cool off, and only do bareback rides or none at all.
+Between our social business and donations we have been able to raise about ½ our target amount, which means we are currently able to rent the elephants for an entire day, during which they have ample time for resting, take plenty of baths in the river to cool off, and only do bareback rides or none at all.

 We have also been successful raising awareness about ethical tours among elephant owners and mahouts in the area.
 Several camp owners now prefer to work with our guests because the interactions benefit the elephants and want to retire more elephants.